I was injured in a car accident. Can I make a claim?

 Most personal injury trials are set for anywhere from 2 to 10 days of trial time.

-Typically, the personal making the claim will attend at a meeting called the Examination for Discovery, which usually lasts for half a day to a full day.
-The personal making the claim will be questioned about the details of their claim, particularly medical issues and income loss.
+Typically, the person making the claim will attend at a meeting called the Examination for Discovery, which usually lasts for half a day to a full day.
+The person making the claim will be questioned about the details of their claim, particularly medical issues and income loss.
 The process is essentially the Defence counsel’s way of taking a detailed statement.

 The additional time involved in the case will be preparation for the trial, if trial is necessary, and this preparation will take a number of hours.